slurmulon/bach/docs/guide.md

 The purpose of this guide is to help people learn `bach` well enough to put it to practical use.

-It is primarily written for musicians and assumes as little as possible about their technical expertise, although techical terms and details must be mentioned at times in order to build a comprehensive understanding of the notation.
+It is primarily written for musicians and assumes as little as possible about their technical expertise, although techical terms and details are sometimes required to ensure a comprehensive understanding of the notation.

 Naturally, it also assumes that the reader has at least a basic understanding of music theory concepts such as tempo, meter, beats and measures.